Eskeptor/OpenPad-for-Android/README.md

  2) There is no need for Internet connection.(but no sync function.)
  3) Text Viewer function(using embedded file explorer)
 ```
 ## What's New?
-(Last updated 2018.2.2) - Build 1.5.0
+(Last updated 2018.2.6) - Build 1.5.1
 ```
- 1) Activate the tutorial page
- 2) Modification of minor bug and optimization of codes
+ 1) Single line summary fixes bugs that can not be saved when paint notes are generated
 ```
 ## Lasted Update List
 [View Lists](./UPDATE.md)